CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 Once the reverse proxy receives requests, it hands them over to the final receiver, a service.
 If there are replica sets of pods (which is not the case in this project), random ports will be assigned accordingly, and the proxy will perform load balancing over the replicas.

-## 2. Deployment: Standing on the shoulders of Giants.
+## 2. Deployment: Standing on the shoulders of Giants

 As we've been discussing, the project of this article is deployed on Kubernetes within local context.
 There are many options when it comes to deployment on local environment, such as K3s, Kind, Minikube and list goes on.
 I chose to go with Docker Desktop's standalone Kubernetes server, because of the easy access and its built-in set up.
 Kubernetes manifests for the projects are generated using [Aspirate](https://prom3theu5.github.io/aspirational-manifests/getting-started.html), an open-source tool that creates deployment YAML files based on the .NET Aspire app host manifest, which is created by running the next command in the AppHost project directory: